-The world’s first safety app using voice recognition is changing the way people cope and get help when they’re in distress
+A safety app that uses voice recognition is changing the way people cope in distress

-Feeling vulnerable and afraid is a given whenever anyone is in distress.
-But if people can’t reach for their phone and their friends or family aren’t there to help them, their stress levels might escalate even further.
+Feeling vulnerable and afraid is a given whenever anyone’s in distress.
+But if people can’t reach for their phone, and their friends or family aren’t there to help them, their stress levels might escalate further.

 SecretlySafe is a new safety app that uses voice recognition to alert police to a location where someone is in trouble.
 It also helps people feel calmer and supported at the same time.